 - acoustic instruments (guitars, violins, etc.)

 - with heavy bass (kick-drum, bass guitar, etc.)

-In our list of the best studio microphones, you will find condenser type with large diaphragms and with a cardioid polar pattern or multi-pattern.
+In our list of the best studio mic, you will find condenser type with large diaphragms and with a cardioid polar pattern or multi-pattern.
 If you are looking for a quality microphone under 200 or 300 bucks, then our picks below will totally satisfy you.

 1. RODE NT1-A